SecretX33/BalanceUtils/README.md

 ## Download

 You can download the lastest version by [clicking here](https://github.com/SecretX33/BalanceUtils/releases/latest/download/BalanceUtils.zip).

+If you want to download an earlier version of the addon, you can do it by checking the release page [here](https://github.com/SecretX33/BalanceUtils/releases).

 ## Reporting issues